 Hongjiade Korean Ginseng Chicken Soup

-“Hongjiade” means “plenty” in Korean and you will definitely have plenty to eat in this Korean eatery located in SOHO, City of Dreams.
+“Hongjiade” means “plenty” in Korean and you will definitely have plenty to eat in this Korean restaurant located in SOHO, City of Dreams Macau.
 Hongjiade specializes in samgyetang, or ginseng chicken soup.
 The soup is prepared with the freshest ingredients and the stock is cooked over a period of days.

 The original style of extra crispy fried chicken is served with their special in-house ginseng sauce.
 Our favorite is the Korean style stir-fried chicken with mozzarella cheese served with rice and side dishes such as kimchi, lotus, radish chunks, and pickled cucumber.
 Try their bibimbap as well that’s full of vegetables!